HM Tech

 Is your system infected with spyware?

 By now you should know that you absolutely need to run antivirus software on your system.
 It is also a good idea to scan your system for spyware.
 Spyware often accompanies, or is part of, programs or plug-ins that you have chosen to install on your system.
 Such software may send personal details, or information about your activiites to other sites, or record the information in such a way that the information is presented to certain sites when you visit them.
+Some software takes your personal information and sends it to people trying to steal your identity.
 Some spyware will pop up ads when you visit certain sites or type certain keywords, and it may try to redirect traffic to advertisers

 An anti-spyware system will tell you about the spyware running on your system, or advise you about the spyware like behavior of software you have intentionally installed, and it may give you the option to remove the offending software, or to disable certain aspects of it.
 Most publishers of anti-virus software also sell anti-spyware products, and there are several purely anti-spyware products on the market.
 But you don't have to pay extra to scan for spyware as there is a good freely available package that you can download and run called Spybot Search and Destroy.
 This is an excellent product that was developed and is maintained by volunteers (Patric Kolla and others).
 While they do not require you to do so, if you find the program useful, you are encouraged to make a donation through paypal on their website.